-Separate sewage system (SSS): Separate sewers do not carry storm water, which is removed in an independent pipe system.
+Separate sewage system (SSS): separate sewers that do not carry storm water, which is removed in an independent pipe system.

-Combined sewage system (CSS): Combined sewage systems remove both sewage and urban rain runoff.
+Combined sewage system (CSS): combined sewage systems removing both sewage and urban rain run-off.

 Sanitation: the systems for taking dirty water and other waste products away from building to protect people's health.